How bold will you be when it comes to selling a business?

 Martell exercises great wisdom when testing the market for potential buyers.
 His strategy to reach out to the CEO's of likely acquirers and open a conversation is rare but enormously valuable.
 He has used this in both personal relationships and cold emails to CEOs he's never met before.
 It works in both cases, by building intrigue while also fostering a relationship.

 Is your exit negotiation language as efficient and effective as Martell's?

-Are you willing to date your potential purchasers to get the best outcome?
+Are you willing to engage with your potential purchasers to get the best outcome?

 3. Know your personal priorities

 In most negotiations there is some level of compromise, so you need to be clear about your personal priorities at exit time.
 This could mean you give up some price to get the terms that are important to you.
 In Martell’s case, he accepted the lowest offer, as it was the best fit for his personal objectives.

 What are your exit priorities?

 In exit negotiations, you need to ensure you have enough demand in the market to provide the required leverage in the negotiation.
 Getting to a figure and realising it's all equity in the acquiring company, without the possibility of a cash payout is not ideal.

 In Martell's view, if you get one offer for your business, it is likely there could be others.
 Martell advises everyone not to sell themselves short by moving forward with a single offer.
 Instead, focus on getting a competitive process going.